icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 For more information about this, we refer to the INSTALL file in the ecg-package folder.

 You also have to set paths for the ECG tranport tools.
 We recommend to do so in the .bashrc to export them automatically.
-Therefore, add the following lines to your ~/.bashrc (replacing <current package directory> with ~/ros_catkin_ecg_ws/src/ros_ecgworkbench/src/ecg/ecg_interface/framework_code/ecg-package).
+Therefore, add the following lines to your ~/.bashrc (replacing "current package directory" with ~/ros_catkin_ecg_ws/src/ros_ecgworkbench/src/ecg/ecg_interface/framework_code/ecg-package).

 	export ECG_TRANSPORT_INSTALLDIR=<current package directory>
 	export PATH=$ECG_TRANSPORT_INSTALLDIR/bin:${PATH}